Dalai Lama Fast Facts

 2002 - Speaks out against China, stating that China should embrace democracy if the country is to be a major world power in the coming years.
 He also criticizes the United States-led war on terrorism, saying that the use of force to override terrorists overlooks the underlying problems that lead to terrorism.

-September 2003 - Begins a 16-day tour of the US in San Francisco.
-Other cities he visits include New York, Boston, Bloomington, Indiana, and Washington DC, meeting again with President Bush and Colin Powell.
+September 2003 - Begins a 16-day tour of the United States in San Francisco.
+Other cities he visits include New York; Boston; Washington; and Bloomington, Indiana, meeting again with President Bush and Colin Powell.

 September 19-22, 2004 - Tours South Florida and gives a series of public and private lectures on peace and religious and cultural harmony.
 Lecture sites include Miami University and Florida International University.

-November 8, 2005 - Meetings with President George W. Bush and Secretary of State Condoleezza Rice in Washington.
+November 8, 2005 - Meetings with President Bush and Secretary of State Condoleezza Rice in Washington.

 September 11, 2006 - Receives honorary Canadian citizenship in a ceremony at Vancouver's GM Place Stadium.